benjimin/s1prepro/README.md

 The overall orchestration will initially be a shell script.
 (Other options would be a Makefile or a python cluster scheduling script.)

-A jupyter notebook will demonstrate the result (using AGDC API).
+A jupyter notebook will demonstrate the result (using opendatacube API).

 Known flaws
 -----------